kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 1. **Katib Standalone Installation**

-   There are two installations to install Katib standalone, both of which do not require any additional setup on your Kubernetes cluster.
+   There are two ways to install Katib by standalone, both of which do not require any additional setup on your Kubernetes cluster.

    1. **Basic Installation**